-Bombay High Court refuses to stop Maratha quota activist Jarange-Patil’s march from entering Mumbai
+Bombay High Court refuses to stop Maratha quota march from entering Mumbai

 On Wednesday, a division bench of Justices AS Gadkari and Shyam Chandak was hearing a plea by one Gunratan Sadavarte, who sought the court to restrain Jarange-Patil’s march to enter Mumbai citing law and order problems.

-The bench, however, said that the state government has the power to take necessary action to ensure there is no law and order problem and that the city roads are not blocked due to the march.

-The court also issued a notice to Jarange-Patil and posted the matter for hearing on February 14.
+The bench, however, said that the state government has the power to take action to ensure there is no law and order problem and that the city roads are not blocked due to the march.
+It posted the matter for hearing on February 14.

-Traffic in several key areas of Pune was disrupted on Wednesday as Jarange-Patil and his supporters led their march on the Pune-Ahmednagar road.
+On Wednesday, traffic in several key areas of Pune was disrupted Jarange-Patil and his supporters marched down the Pune-Ahmednagar road.

-The latest protest comes as the Maharashtra government failed to meet the December 24 deadline issued by the activist for passing a law ensuring reservation for the Marathas.
+The latest protest comes as the Maharashtra government failed to meet the December 24 deadline issued by the activist to pass a law ensuring reservations for the Marathas.

 “The government gave us the word but is not keeping it,” the activist was quoted as saying by The Indian Express.
 “We gave seven months’ time to the government, but it failed to meet our demand.
 The government claims that it has found lakhs of Kunbi records but is doing nothing to issue caste certificates.”